 What is Homesteading?

-Homesteading is about taking a step backwards and living a simple, purposeful life.
+Homesteading is a lifestyle of self-reliance and living a simple, purposeful life.

 waste have opened the eyes of many consumers who now want

 food free of pesticides and GMOs.
 Consumers are turning to

 homesteading to take control of their food sources, medical

 needs, home repair needs, and moving toward a debt free life.

 Homesteading is a social movement that has been called